SteadyCadence/api-docs/content/07-resources.md

 ## Project Resources

-> Questions for Oliver
-* What's the difference between a resource and a spatial resource?
-I don't think I know what that is...like another map or something?
-GPX?

 For any given project, there are lots of resources that may be collected: letters, deeds, photographs, audio recordings, etc. Using the Cadasta API, you can list all the resources connected to a specific project, as well as create, view, and update individual ones.

 _<a href="https://docs.cadasta.org/en/04-records.html#project-resources" target="_blank">Read more about Project Resources in our Platform Documentation</a>_